3AW Breakfast

 3AW Breakfast is an Australian breakfast radio show hosted by Ross Stevenson and Russel Howcroft on 3AW in Melbourne.
 A daily podcast of the morning's show is also produced.

 History

 In 1989, Ross Stevenson, Denis Connell and anchor Dean Banks joined 3AW from 3AK after building a cult following.
 The breakfast show was initially named Lawyers, Guns and Money.
 Connell was sacked in 1991 by program director Steve Price and the show was rebranded to Breakfast with Ross and Dean.

 For the following 10 years, Stevenson and Banks established themselves and their style as a ratings success.
 In December 2000, Banks decided to retire, again leaving Stevenson to find a new partner.

 In 2001, John Burns joined Ross Stevenson as co-host following the retirement of Dean Banks.
 Breakfast with Ross and John was the station's top rating program.

 In June 2020, 3AW announced that Howcroft will join as co-host from Monday 3 August, following John Burns' retirement from radio.

+Hosts

+The show has featured multiple hosts since 1989, and a rotating group of fill‑ins contributing throughout its history.